Fluid Forge

 "

-This is your sanity check after pip install — if a plugin doesn't show up here, the entry-point didn't register (most often: forgot pip install -e . after editing pyproject.toml).
+Either is your sanity check after pip install — if a plugin doesn't show up, the entry-point didn't register (most often: forgot pip install -e . after editing pyproject.toml).

 Trust model